-When using our component, and like in any Landlab simulation, a driver file is required.
+When using our component, similar to all other Landlab simulations, a driver file is required.
 This file is a procedure script containing a set of instructions to import libraries, instantiate elements, load data, run and loop through time, and finalize a simulation.
-Once the elements have been initialized and are ready to loop in time the two different basic routines that define our LEM are executed sequentially, first OverlandFlow then riverBedDynamics (Figure 2).
+Once the elements have been initialized and are ready to loop in time, the two different basic routines that define our LEM are executed sequentially, first OverlandFlow then riverBedDynamics (Figure 2).
 When executing OverlandFlow, the only difference when working with our modified version (compared to the original one) is the specification of roughness and rainfall intensity in a spatially distributed format and setting a maximum time-step.

 At every iteration within the time loop, OverlandFlow is executed and returns updated flow conditions (e.g., q and h) across the domain and the ∆t required to predict changes in bed surface elevation and GSD (Eq.
 28 and Eq.
 29).
 Then, the first part of the riverBedDynamics routine calculates and stores a series of hydraulics and sediment transport variables.
 When selecting a bed load equation the following terminology is used: MPM for Meyer-Peter & Müller (1948), FLvB for Fernandez Luque & Van Beek (1976), Parker1990 for Parker (1990), and WilcockAndCrowe for Wilcock & Crowe (2003).
 The default option is MPM.
 After all calculations are completed the second part of the riverBedDynamics routine starts and uses the calculated bed load transport rates per unit width and bed load GSD to modify the bed elevation and GSD according to the equations described in Section 3.4.